donaldlin30/donaldlin30.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: During my undergraduate years at Davidson, I work as a TA/grader for several math, CS, and physics-related courses.
+description: During my undergraduate years at Davidson, I work as a TA/grader for several math, CS, and physics related courses.
 Here are some of the courses and roles I’ve taken on:
 nav: true
 nav_order: 6
 ---